These Temecula Wineries Have the Best Views in the Valley

 Altisima Winery

-The view from the restaurant at Altisima Winery.
+The view from the lawn at Altisima Winery.

 Altisima Winery is one of the newer kids on the block but won an almost immediate following because of its setting.
 They’re high up on De Portola Trail overlooking Robert Renzoni Winery and Fazelli Cellars.
 The view also looks out on vineyards, a horse farm, and mountains.
 They have a large lawn with plenty of lounge chairs, and on weekends there’s a wine bar and live music making it feel like a resort party.
 Gaspar’s, Altisima’s mostly outdoor Spanish-inspired restaurant, is also a terrific option for taking in the views.
 They’ve recently added Sunday brunch to the menu, a great way to start the day in wine country.